syncfusion-content/javascript-docs/js/OlapChart/Drill-Operation.md

 {% include image.html url="/js/OlapChart/Drill-Operation_images/Drill_img1.png" Caption="Drill-down operation in OLAP Chart"%}

-{% include image.html url="/js/OlapChart/Drill-Operation_images/Drill_img2.png" Caption="Drill-up Operation in OLAP Chart"%}
+{% include image.html url="/js/OlapChart/Drill-Operation_images/Drill_img2.png" Caption="Drill-up operation in OLAP Chart"%}

 DrillSuccess event is triggered when you right-click on the OlapChart and select any option available from the Context Menu to perform drill up or drill down operation.